sergey-sw/raft-playground/README.md

 Node in a cluster can play one of three roles: follower, candidate, leader.
 - At the beginning, all nodes are followers.
-From the name it may seem that the role of a follower implies the presence of a leader, but this is optional.
-Node can be a follower and listen to a leader, or it may be a follower and have no leader yet.
-If there's a leader in a cluster, follower receives leader updates.
+From the name it may seem that the role of a follower implies the presence of the leader, but this is optional.
+Node can be a follower and listen to the leader, or it may be a follower and have no leader yet.
+If there's the leader in the cluster then a follower will receive updates from him.
-If follower gets no updates from leader within a `heartbeat timeout`, it will decide that leader is down and promote itself to a candidate role.
+If a follower gets no updates from the leader within a `heartbeat timeout`, it will decide that the leader is down and promote itself to a candidate role.
-- Candidate is a transitory role between follower and leader.
-Follower promotes itself to a candidate role if it does not hear from active leader or other candidates.
+- Candidate is a transitory role between the follower and the leader.
+A follower promotes itself to a candidate role if it does not hear from active leader or other candidates.
 When node becomes a candidate, it broadcasts a vote request to all other nodes.
-If the majority of the cluster (`n/2 + 1` nodes) responds OK to this vote request, candidate will become a leader.
+If the majority of the cluster (`n/2 + 1` nodes) responds OK to this vote request, a candidate will become the leader.
 Otherwise, node will step back to a follower role and the process will repeat after some delay.
-- Leader sends heartbeats and updates to other nodes in a cluster.
+- The leader sends heartbeats and updates to other nodes in a cluster.
 By design, there can be only one leader.
 If there are two or more leaders somehow, then you may be 100% sure that the implementation of raft algorithm is incorrect.

 Election happens in a specific `term`.
 Each node starts in term `1`.
 Terms are incremented on new elections and help to logically order the events.
 [Lamport clock](https://en.wikipedia.org/wiki/Lamport_timestamp) is a close analogue to terms in Raft.
-Election may either finish with a new chosen leader or finish without a leader (no one got the majority of the votes) — in this case there will be new election in a higher term.
+Election may either finish with the new chosen leader or finish without the leader (no one got the majority of the votes) — in this case there will be new election in a higher term.

 ### Data updates